-- Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing results, profiles should run in southerly-to-northerly or westerly-to-easterly direction. - Finally, place the ABEM Terrameter LS 2 instrument and external battery in the middle of the survey line (between Cable 1 and Cable 2).
+- Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing data, run profiles in southerly-to-northerly or westerly-to-easterly direction. - Finally, place the Terrameter LS 2 and external battery in the middle of the survey line, either between Cable 2 and 3 (4 cable layout) or Cable 1 and 2 (2 cable layout).